 Serves — 6

-Our Creamy Beef and Shells is an easy meat and pasta meal that's perfect for even the pickiest eaters.
-Simply delicious and can be on the dinner table in under 30 minutes.
+Our Creamy Beef and Shells is an one-pot easy meat and pasta meal and perfect for even the pickiest eaters.
+A delicious dish that goes from stovetop to dinner table in under 30 minutes.

 Prep Time 0 minutes